jhxie/procnanny/README.md

 5.The size of deletion queue is assumed to be 1024 at maximum; this queue is used for storing information about deletion of the pw\_pid\_info structure upon the success/failure of a monitored process.

+6.The server and clients cannot crash or be killed.